Lines In The Surf

-A fast action 8 or 9 weight outfit is ideal for fly fishing the beach.
+Let’s start with the rods, a fast action 8 or 9 weight outfit is ideal for fly fishing the beach.
 Both are plenty of rod for the small baitfish flies you’ll throw and can handle any decent sized snook or jack you hook into.
-When there’s an Easterly breeze, the 9 weight will give you an advantage punching into the wind.
-An intermediate sinking line is necessary to get the fly through the waves without having a bunch of slack in your system.
+When there’s a stronger breeze, the 9 weight will give you an advantage throwing into the wind or when you know there have been larger snook or tarpon around.
+Your reel of choice should be loaded with a full intermediate line to cut through the wave crests without slack in your connection to the fly.
 The intermediate line will also get under any seaweed on the surface when stripped with the rod tip pointed down at the water.
-A 9’ leader is pretty standard and a 25-30 lb. fluorocarbon bite tippet is important as snook have extremely sharp gill plates and can wear through leaders pretty easily.
-It’s a good idea to make your bite tippet long enough that you can cut the frayed part off and re-tie your fly after each fish.
+As for leaders a 9’ 16 or 20lb class leader is standard.
+In choppier surf you can cut down the leader length to 6 or 7′ to help get the fly down.
+Attached to that should generally be a 25-30lb fluorocarbon bite tippet.
+This is very important as snook have extremely sharp gill plates and abrasive mouths that can wear through tippet pretty easily.
+It’s a good idea to make your bite tippet long enough that you can cut the frayed part off and re-tie your fly after each fish, generally 1-2ft.
+Other recommended gear includes a small waist or sling pack, polarized sunglasses are a necessity for sightfishing, pliers with cutters and a stripping basket.
+The stripping basket is a lifesaver when the surf is choppy and when the beach is full of sargassum seaweed.
+If you like to wear shoes on the beach, the Simms Flyweight wet wading shoe is an excellent option for extra protection against sharp shells or hot sand on either coast.

 Tidal stage is more important than time of day.
 Fishing around the high tide – 2 hours before and 2 hours after the peak of the tide – is usually best.
 This is when the fish can patrol the trough right at your feet looking for the bait that’s already moved closer to shore for safety.
 Both the incoming and falling sides of the tide can be good for snook.
 You’ll find more jacks and possibly more tarpon tearing through on the falling tide.

 Early morning, mid-day, and evening tides all have their own advantages.
 Baitfish move into schools at dawn and separate from schools at dusk.
 This creates chaos resulting in early-morning and late-evening feeding frenzy type situations.
 Although sight fishing is difficult at these times, blind casting around scattered baitfish flickering on the water as well as birds diving can be quite productive.
-There may be less obvious activity throughout the day, but the fish will be there and with good sun you’ll be able to see them and actually make a cast to a target.
+There may be less obvious activity throughout the day, but the fish will be there and with good sun you’ll be able to get that text book shot we all dream about.

-When you’re limited to blind-casting, you’re looking for signs of life and throwing your fly in the general area as much as possible until you get slammed.
-When you’re sight-fishing you’re covering ground with your fly in your hand and your line stripped into your basket.
-When you see the fish you want lead it by a couple of feet and strip parallel to the shore keeping the fly in the fish’s line of vision.
-Typically you have to run ahead of the fish to get that parallel to the beach strip.
-When feeding fish seems difficult you may want to shave your bite tippet down to 20 or 25 lb. fluorocarbon and tie on that small white fly.
+When the light is poor (in the morning or evening) you’re looking for signs of life and throwing your fly in the general area as much as possible until you get slammed.
+Look for baitfish getting thrown around.
+When the sun is high and the light is good you’re slowly covering ground with your fly in your hand and your line stripped into your basket.
+When you see the fish you want to lead it by a couple of feet and strip parallel to the shore keeping the fly in the fish’s strike zone for as long as possible.
+If you see a fish at a bad angle or too close to do anything with, don’t be afraid to run up ahead of it to line up the shot.
+When feeding fish seems difficult, you may want to shave your bite tippet down to 20 or 25 lb fluorocarbon and tie that small white fly on.